Wellington, Central North Island earthquake: 5.8 magnitude quake near Levin shakes North Island

 Kapiti News editor David Haxton, his wife and two kids quickly gathered together in the middle of their Raumati Beach house as the shaking gripped the house.

-"The cat bolted, thankfully there was no damage or worse, but it certainly raised the heart rate of everyone," he said
+"The cat bolted, thankfully there was no damage or worse, but it certainly raised the heart rate of everyone," he said.